-Program Description: The School Store Revolving Account was established in
+Program Description: The School Store Revolving Account was established in August, deposited here as well.

-August, 2015 under Massachusetts General Law Chapter 44 Section 53E1/2.
-Franklin High School Business Department began operating the school store at the new FHS, and with the revised guidance on Student Activities, the school store is best be accounted for in a revolving account, rather than the Student Activities account.
+2015 under Massachusetts General Law Chapter 44 Section 53E1/2.
+Franklin High School Business Department began operating the school store at the new FHS, and with the revised guidance on Student Activities, the school store is best accounted for in a revolving account, rather than the Student

+Activities account.
 Middle Schools also operate a school store and they are currently accounting for operations in this revolving account.
-All purchasing of inventory for resale is funded from this account and the revenue from sales is deposited here as well.
+All purchasing of inventory for resale is funded from this account and the revenue from sales is items needed to operate the school store.
+At FHS, DECA oversees the school store and funds can be used for DECA competitions